Andolatam/api-docs/source/includes/_shipping.md

 Parameter | Description
 --------- | -----------
-quoteID | Quote ID returned from the QUOTE Endpoint. promocode | Promocode to be used for this shipment.
+quoteID | Quote ID returned from the QUOTE Endpoint. priceId | Price Id returned from the QUOTE Endpoint. paymentMethod | Payment Method used by the customer

 ## Track a Shipment